Using SSH on the Raspberry Pi

 5. Now quit out of the tool by selecting the “<Finish> option and pressing ENTER.

-Exit out of Raspi-Config
+Close out of Raspi-config

-Enabling SSH on a Headless Raspberry Pi
+How to Enable SSH on a Headless Raspberry Pi

 In this final section, we will be showing you how to enable SSH when using a Raspberry Pi in a headless (No screen) environment.

-Raspbian is built with a feature so that when it boots up, it will look for a file called ssh within the boot partition.
+While the best way to set up SSH for a headless Pi is using the Raspberry Pi Imager there is an alternative method that you can use.
+Pi OS is built with a feature so that when it boots up, it will look for a file called ssh within the boot partition.

 1. On your Windows, Linux, or macOS device, insert your Raspberry Pi’s SD Card.